SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 **Note:** Each card in the overview page represents a **service** or a **business scenario**.
 The left-side color reflects the overall status for the selected time.
-You may identify the scenarios by the boxes of the involved services The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for the IN280 hands-on. <br>
+You may identify the scenarios by the boxes of the involved services The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partially out of scope for the IN280 hands-on. <br>

 In the screenshots below we are focusing on the card of the business scenario *ExternalWorkforce*. **During the exercise you may try it out with one of the Cloud Integration service you have in your scope**